ivanhofer/typesafe-i18n/README.md

    import en from '../en' // import translations from 'en' locale

    const en_US: Translation = {
-      ...en, // use destructuring to copy all translations from your 'en' locale
+      ...en as Translation, // use destructuring to copy all translations from your 'en' locale

       COLOR: "color" // override specific translations }